GregoryKogan/dotfiles/README.md

 ```

 This may require to input super user's password a few times.
-Also [oh-my-zsh](https://ohmyz.sh/) installation script puts you inside `zsh` shell and you should exit it with `Ctrl+D` for the script to continue it's work.

 **3. Reboot**

-Although most of the programs do not a reboot to work well with new configs, some things may break without it.
+Although most of the programs do not require a reboot to work well with new configs, some things may break without it.
 For example `$SHELL` environment variable will only be properly set after reboot.

 ```shell